CS3398-Changelings-Aye/CS3398-Changelings-S2019/README.md

 * Show Searching: Allows the user to search for a show.
 * Recipe Searching: Allows the user to search for a recipe with given Ingredients.
 * Ingredient choosing: Allows user to search for recipes using one specific ingredient.
+* Meats choosing: Allows users to choose a kind of meat additionaly to ingredients and finding the best recipe for you.